It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 Fetal distress occurs in varied forms and to varying degrees.

-The clinician has clinical suspicion when decreased fetal movements are perceived by the mother or if there is a decrease or arrest of growth in the height of the symphysis fundus in series.
+The clinician has clinical suspicion when the mother perceives decreased fetal movements or if there is a decrease or arrest of growth in the height of the symphysis fundus in series.

 The tests that are usually performed are: